About Catawba County

 Catawba County residents Bryan Harvey and Bob Patterson both started as major league baseball pitchers in the late 1990s.
 Harvey's sons, Kris and Hunter, both played in the minor leagues.
 Hunter Harvey was the top draft pick for the Baltimore Orioles in 2013.

 Ryan Succop, who played football for Hickory High School, has had a successful career as a kicker in the National Football League, first with the Kansas City Chiefs and then with the Tennessee Titans beginning in 2015.
-Another Hickory High graduate, Austin Johnson has played with the Baltimore Ravens and New Orleans Saints.
+Another Hickory High graduate, Austin Johnson, has played with the Baltimore Ravens and New Orleans Saints.
 Bandys High graduate Justin Harper also played for the Ravens.

-Prehistoric and historic Indian artifacts are also indicative of Catawba County--pottery, carvings, pipes, arrowheads, tools, etc.--become unearthed periodically during building excavations and farming activities.
+Prehistoric and historic Indian artifacts indicative of Catawba County--pottery, carvings, pipes, arrowheads, tools, etc.--become unearthed periodically during building excavations and farming activities.
 In the mid-1950s, for example, supermarket construction workers found Indian artifacts that have been determined to be prehistoric.
 This site is approximately six miles from the Government Center.

 Mid-1800s Catawba County saltglazed pottery is a collector's item.
 The Catawba Indians used this type of clay before the settlers came, and they passed this knowledge on to the settlers.